WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 **[C# built-in data structures](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/C%23%20learn%20code%20archives/2.%20C%23%20built-in%20data%20structures) <a name = "csharpbuiltindatastructures"></a>**
 This folder contains all the C# files that deals with the built-in data structures in the C# programming language.

 **[C# OOP](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/C%23%20learn%20code%20archives/3.%20C%23%20OOP) <a name = "csharpoop"></a>**
 This folder contains all the C# files that deals with Object-Oriented Programming (OOP) concept in the C# programming language.

 **[C# short projects](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/C%23%20learn%20code%20archives/4.%20C%23%20short%20projects) <a name = "csharpshortprojects"></a>**
-This folder contains all the C# files that deals with some guided mini-projects, from the same [freeCodeCamp Youtube video](https://www.youtube.com/watch?v=GhQdlIFylQ8&t=12271s), including creating a calculator, mad-lib game, and guessing game, in the C# programming language.
+This folder contains all the C# files that deals with some guided mini-projects, from the same [freeCodeCamp Youtube video](https://www.youtube.com/watch?v=GhQdlIFylQ8&t=12271s), including, creating a calculator, a mad-lib game, and a guessing game, in the C# programming language.

 **['Setting_up_C#_in VScode.txt' text file](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/blob/main/C%23%20learn%20code%20archives/Setting_up_C%23_in%20VScode.txt) <a name = "#settingupcsharpinvscode"></a>**
 this is in this folder rather than the top (C# environment) one is cuz if its on top then the environment wont run properly in vscode